Sanrax/flashcart-guides/docs/tutorials/akmenu-next.md

     !!! note

-         If you are using a DSPico, you only need the _picoboot.nds file to autoboot AKMenu-Next and can skip this section.
         If you don't see your flashcart in the Autoboot folder or the corresponding one in the `README.TXT` file, skip this section as you will need to use your flashcart kernel to load AKMenu-Next instead.
 In some cases you can make a copy of `BOOT.NDS` and rename it to `default.nds` to make it chainload autoboot on some flashcart kernels.

     1. Open the `Autoboot` folder within the AKMenu-Next files.
-Find the folder that corresponds to your flashcart.
-Check the `README.TXT` inside the folder if you are unsure.
+Find the folder that corresponds to your flashcart name or type.

     1. Copy the *contents* of the folder (do not copy the folder itself) that corresponds with your flashcart to the root of your SD card.

     1. If your flashcart is a DSTTi clone that requires additional boot files, check the `Supplementary DSTTi Clone Files` folder.
 You can check the [YSMenu compatibility list](https://www.flashcarts.net/ysmenu-compat-ext) to check which one you need.
 If the file you need is not there, you can make copies of the `TTMenu.dat` file from the `DSTT & DSTTi` folder and rename them accordingly.

+    #### Cheats (nds-bootstrap only)

+    1. If you'd like to be able to use cheats on your games, download a [cheat database.](https://gbatemp.net/threads/deadskullzjrs-nds-i-cheat-databases.488711)

+    1. You will need the `usrcheat.dat` file from the download link in the post.
+Copy this file to `_nds/akmenunext/cheats/` on your SD card.
+(Create the `cheats` folder if it doesn't exist)

+=== "DSpico"

+    #### Installing AKMenu-Next DSpico Edition

+    1. Download the latest release of [AKMenu-Next DSpico Edition.](https://github.com/coderkei/akmenu-next/releases/latest/download/akmenu-next-pico.zip)

+    1. Extract the downloaded `akmenu-next-pico.zip` file with [7-Zip](https://www.7-zip.org/).

+    1. From within the akmenu-next files, copy the following files/folders to your SD card root:

+        - `_nds` folder
+        - `_pico` folder
+        - `BOOT.NDS`
+        - `_picoboot.nds` (If you wish to autoboot AKMenu-Next)

+    1. Download the latest release of [Pico-Loader for DSpico](https://github.com/LNH-team/pico-loader/releases/latest/download/Pico_Loader_DSPICO.zip).

+    1. Extract the downloaded `Pico_Loader_DSPICO.zip` file with [7-Zip](https://www.7-zip.org/).

+    1. Copy the *contents* of the files from the extracted `Pico_Loader_DSPICO.zip` file to the `_pico` folder on your SD card.

+    1. This loader can be selected by going to the settings in AKMenu-Next and finding the option labeled `Game Loader` and changing the setting to `Pico Loader`.

+    #### nds-bootstrap (Optional)

+    Install nds-bootstrap additionally if you wish to use Cheats & Soft reset.
+Please note that you won't benefit from some of the features offered by the DSpico if you choose to use nds-bootstrap.

+    1. Download the latest release of [nds-bootstrap.](https://github.com/DS-Homebrew/nds-bootstrap/releases/latest/download/nds-bootstrap.zip)

+    1. Extract the downloaded `nds-bootstrap.zip` file with [7-Zip](https://www.7-zip.org/).

+    1. Copy the *contents* of the files from the extracted `nds-bootstrap.zip` file to the `_nds` folder on your SD card.

+    1. This loader can be selected by going to the settings in AKMenu-Next and finding the option labeled `Game Loader` and changing the setting to `nds-bootstrap`.

+    You can now load `BOOT.NDS` from Pico-Launcher kernel, or alternatively autoboot by using the `_picoboot.nds` file.

-    #### Cheats
+    #### Cheats (nds-bootstrap only)

     1. If you'd like to be able to use cheats on your games, download a [cheat database.](https://gbatemp.net/threads/deadskullzjrs-nds-i-cheat-databases.488711)